-More than 40 years of coal-fired power generation has resulted in a legacy of emitting vast quantities of ash into areas surrounding Kosovo’s power plants, polluting the country’s air, and creating a hill of ash visible for more than 10 kilometers.
-The World Bank Group has been working with the Government of Kosovo since 2007 to address these issues.
+After about 50 years of coal-fired power generation, vast layers of ash have been emitted in areas surrounding Kosovo’s power plants, polluting the country’s air, and creating a hill of ash visible for more than 10 kilometers.
+Since 2007, the World Bank Group has been working with the Government of Kosovo to address these issues.

 The Clean-up and Land Reclamation Project, with US$ 14.7 million in World Bank financing, has supported the clean-up and stabilization of an ash dump near two power plants, installed a new hydraulic system for transporting wet ash, and removed toxic chemicals from an old gasification plant.
 Specifically, the Project has contributed to the following:

 - More than 85% of the ash dump has been rehabilitated.
 The remaining part of the ash dump is now being reshaped and covered by the Kosovo Power Generation Company (KEK) to stop further dusting.

 - 70% of the total overburden area – more than 600 hectares – created from past mining operations has been reclaimed for community purposes such as natural habitat creation, community development, and other land use purposes.
 Around 150,000 trees have been planted on these former overburden dumps, though the survival rate of the trees is much lower than in other areas.

 - Approximately 22,000 tons of chemicals from an abandoned coal gasification plant have been treated and removed from the site.
 More than 7,000 tons of toxic, high organic content materials (tars, benzene, phenols, methanol, and oily compounds) have been removed from the country and treated in licensed facilities in the EU, while another 15,000 tons of low level organic content materials have been successfully treated locally.